-In our opinion, the accompanying condensed financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022, and the results of its operations for the year then ended in accordance with the financial reporting provisions of the Insurance Act 1978, amendments thereto and the Insurance Account Rules 2016 with respect to condensed general purpose financial statements (the "Legislation").
+In our opinion, the accompanying condensed financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2023, and 2022, and the results of its operations for the years then ended in accordance with the financial reporting provisions of the Insurance Act 1978, amendments thereto and the Insurance Account Rules 2016 with respect to condensed general purpose financial statements (the "Legislation").

-Adverse opinion on U.S. generally accepted accounting principles to meet the requirements of the Bermuda Monetary Authority.
+Adverse opinion on U.S. generally accepted accounting principles

-In our opinion, because of the significance of the matter discussed in the Basis for adverse opinion on U.S. generally accepted accounting principles section of our report, the accompanying condensed financial statements do not present fairly, in accordance with accounting principles generally accepted in the United States of America, the financial position of the Company as of December 31, 2022, or the results of its operations for the year then ended.
+In our opinion, because of the significance of the matter discussed in the Basis for adverse opinion on U.S. generally accepted accounting principles section of our report, the accompanying condensed financial statements do not present fairly, in accordance with accounting principles generally accepted in the United States of America, the financial position of the Company as of December 31, 2023, and 2022, or the results of its operations for the years then ended.